Do not underestimate the power of habits to make or break your dreams. We’re listing and discussing examples of habits here to help you in your goals.

 Positive Redirection: Watching a tutorial or reading an article that improves a business or craft skill, and then implementing that for your creative growth.

 3. Bad Habit: Being unorganized and rushing to do important tasks last minute, which makes you feel frazzled, late or behind.

 Positive Redirection: Cultivate a daily habit of doing the most important tasks first.
 You will be amazed at how that frees up time and energy in your day.

 4. Bad Habit: Starting new projects constantly and not finishing current/older tasks.
 Ending up frustrated and feeling defeated by the number of tasks left undone.
 This is a common issue with many creatives, especially those who run at ‘a million ideas an hour’ speed. 😉

 Positive Redirection: The most basic solution is to use your new project as fuel and motivation to finish the current project.
 But, we understand that isn’t always possible, nor do all of us work well if we only have one project.

 If you’re a chronic-non-finisher, yet you also enjoy juggling multiple projects at one time, we recommend investing in tools that help better structure your time.
 Remember as we mentioned above:

 - Consistency: a daily creative schedule, no matter what.

-- A goals journal or task list to keep track of your different projects.
+- Set Goals: A goals journal or task list to keep track of your different projects.

-- Using an online time tracker (Toggl is free) so you can track where your time is allocated on a daily basis.
+- Time tracker: Toggl is free so you can track where your time is allocated on a daily basis.